UBC-Solar/sunlink/docs/API.md

     - `'PARSE_FAIL'` => parsing failed for some reason (usually because the CAN ID is not in the DBC file used by the parser)

-2. The `measurements` field is a list of measurements extracted from the CAN message provided in the request.
+2. The `message` field is a dictionary of the parsed message that came into the parser.
 This field is only populated when the `result` field is `'OK'`.

-3. The `id` field is simply the CAN ID of the message that was parsed.
+4. The `type` field is the type of message (CAN, GPS, or IMU currently).

-## Parse CAN message + write to debug bucket
+## Parse message + write to debug bucket

 **URL:** `/api/v1/parse/write/debug`